 I think I was just tired.
 Wanted to get to Tbilisi as fast as I could.
 To the civilized world of fancy cafes, cool bars, sophisticated restaurants, real ice-creams and the city buzz.

 But Girls wouldn’t listen.
 I have been up-voted.
 So I have packed and like a good girl (who would say?) showed up on the train station in Borjomi at 15.45.
 Exactly an hour before.

 I have managed to enjoy station’s restaurant with the tables out on the actual platform before the train arrived.
 And I got some great pictures from the road after all.
 So all good!

 Borjomi – Tbilisi Train Ride

-In Poland, which seems to be so much more developed there is almost no automatic machines to buy tickets in the trains.
+In Poland, which seems to be so much more developed there are almost no automatic machines to buy tickets on the trains.
 While buying from the conductor end up with paying an extra fee usually.

 The views were rewarding and I really didn’t regret taking a train after all.
 Lucky You Girls!
 The countryside in the light of sun going down was mesmerizing.
 The stations, old railways, broken cars on the side of the stations always catch my eye and camera.
 So one happy Marysia indeed.

 The best from a whole trip was a possibility to watch people, at the stations, outside of the houses, kids trying to race the train, passengers waiting, boarding and getting out.
 Priceless as an advertisement of the famous credit card would say.

 When the sun started getting really down and there was nothing more to see outside, no more ‘pictures from the road’.
 I have turned my eyes into the compartment to observe and imagine stories of other travellers lives.